NYC Apartment Renovation & Walkthrough, UES

 Renovation Quality and Budget

-In this apartment we designed what I would describe as a High-End Renovation.
-The apartment renovation was over one million dollars for a 2,700 square foot apartment.
-We worked with a top of the line renovation contractor and purchased good quality materials and products.
-If you want to read a bit more about high-end and luxury budgets I have another post you can check out: High End Apartment Gut Renovation Budgets in NYC.
+In this apartment, we designed a High-End Renovation.
+The renovation was over one million dollars for a 2,700-square-foot apartment.
+We worked with a top-of-the-line renovation contractor and purchased good-quality materials and products.

 Renovation Scope of Work

-In this project the client purchased two apartments side by side and hired us to combine and design the renovation.
-They wanted to redo everything including reconfiguring the layout, renovating 5 bathrooms, one kitchen, building a new laundry room and pantry, replacing HVAC units, new lighting, new floors, and basically new everything throughout.
+In this project, the client purchased two apartments side by side and hired us to combine and design the renovation.
+They wanted to redo everything, including reconfiguring the layout, renovating five bathrooms, and one kitchen, building a new laundry room and pantry, replacing HVAC units, new lighting, new floors, and basically new everything throughout.

 Combining Two Apartments

-The client originally owned one apartment and the neighbor put their’s up for sale.
-He decided to purchase this apartment and enlarge his as opposed to moving.
-This is a very common practice in NYC.
+The client originally owned one apartment, and the neighbor put their apartment up for sale.
+He decided to purchase this apartment and combine the two instead of moving.
+Apartment combinations are a common practice in NYC.
 We do lots of projects like this.

-At first our client wanted to put a door between the two apartments next to the kitchen in order to combine the units.
+At first, our client wanted to put a door between the two apartments next to the kitchen to combine the units.
 I advised him to completely open the kitchen on both sides so that you walk through the kitchen and take advantage of all the natural light coming into the space.
-He agreed and I believe the result came out quite nice.
+He agreed this was the better option, and the result was quite nice.
 We converted the other kitchen into a laundry room since it already had plumbing.

-You can check out another post I wrote on How to Combine Apartments in NYC if you want to learn more about the subject.
+You can check out another post I wrote on How to Combine Apartments in NYC to learn more about the subject.

 Kitchen Design and Renovation

 The kitchen has a light and dark color theme.
 The appliances are stainless steel and black, the cabinets are graphite gray, and the countertops are white with gray veining.
 The kitchen has wall ovens which are quite popular for convenience and aesthetics.
-The cooktop is in the counter with the sink, and dishwasher in between the two.
+The cooktop is on the counter, with the sink and dishwasher between the two.
 There is also a peninsula with bar stool seating.
 The peninsula has a step up to achieve a higher counter height for the stools.
-This is an option some people prefer.
+Elevating the counter for bar stools is an option some people prefer.

 One key point on the countertops is that although they may look like marble, they are not.
 These are porcelain countertops made to look like marble.
-People often like to use porcelain because real marble is porous and absorbs, making it more likely to discolor.
+People often use porcelain because real marble is porous and absorbs, making it more likely to discolor.
 Porcelain also comes in at a much lower price for the material.
-The installation cost on porcelain will be higher than for marble, so you need to balance those issues with material and labor prices.
+The installation cost on porcelain will be higher than marble, so you must balance those issues with material and labor prices.

 Bathroom

 This apartment has his and his bathrooms.
-One en suite bathroom off of the master bedroom and the second bathroom off the home office with very different designs to accommodate the tastes of each man.
+There is one ensuite bathroom off of the primary bedroom and the second bathroom off the home office with very different designs to accommodate the tastes of each man.

 This first one is made of marble look porcelain slabs.
 These are large format tiles that are made to look like marble.
 As we mentioned earlier when discussing the countertops, porcelain is a more affordable material, and marble is more likely to discolor over time.
 The clients were very concerned with durability, especially with three small children.